Counting Numbers in Japanese | Count in Japanese from 1 to 100 Millions

 - 100,000,000 ichi-oku 「1億」

 - 1,000,000,000 juu-oku ( one-billion) 「10億」

 - 10,000,000,000 hyaku-oku 「100億」

-All in all, Japanese has fairly simple numbers.
+All in all, Japanese numbers are fairly simple.
 However, expressing dates in Japanese can be much more complicated and we will cover this in another article.
 If you want to simply learn how to use numbers in Japanese in Daily situation, please join us in our Japanese Lessons ; )

 Want to find out more about Coto Japanese Academy?
 Try taking a look at the various Japanese Language Courses we offer!